Bahia Honda — The Best Beach in the Florida Keys (Yes, Better Than the Famous Ones)

 What to bring

-Reef-safe sunscreen (the park enforces it now), a mask + snorkel + fins (rentals on site, but bring your own if you have it), a hat, and cash for the park entrance ($8.50/vehicle if you don’t have an annual pass).
+Reef-safe sunscreen (the park enforces it now), a mask + snorkel + fins (rentals on site, but bring your own if you have it), a hat, and a card or cash for the park entrance (about $8/vehicle, covering 2–8 occupants, if you don’t have a Florida State Parks annual pass).

 The honest read